robert7/nixnote2/README.md

 * You can either install the html-tidy56 package from my PPA or build yourself from source.
   To simplify things, the path fixed to /opt/tidy56.
 Of course this can be changed, but would require minor tweaks in the qmake project file.
-* Install from PPA:
+* Alternative 1: Install from PPA:
   * first [add PPA](https://launchpad.net/~robert7/+archive/ubuntu/nixnote21)
   * then `sudo apt install tidy-html56`
-* Build tidy library from source:
+* Alternative 2: Build tidy library from source:
   * clone [source code](https://github.com/htacg/tidy-html5) switch to master branch
   * follow [build instructions](https://github.com/htacg/tidy-html5/blob/next/README/BUILD.md)
     * short version: